 The Motor Insurers’ Bureau (MIB) was established in 1946 as a central fund to provide a means of compensating the victims of road accidents by negligent uninsured and untraced drivers.
 To find out more about the MIB visit www.mib.org.uk

-The FSA (Financial Services Authority) is an independent, non-governmental body that regulates the financial services industry in the UK, including most financial services markets, exchanges and firms.
-For further information about the FSA visit www.fsa.gov.uk
+The FCA (Financial Conduct Authority) is an independent, non-governmental body that regulates the financial services industry in the UK, including most financial services markets, exchanges and firms.
+For further information about the FCA visit www.fca.org.uk

 What is the Financial Ombudsman Service (FOS)?